MicrosoftDocs/quantum-docs-pr/articles/overview/quantum-computers-and-simulators.md

 ## Topological qubit

 Microsoft is developing a quantum computer based on topological qubits.
-A topological qubit will be less impacted by changes in its environment, therefore reducing the degree of external error correction.
+A topological qubit will be less impacted by changes in its environment, therefore reducing the degree of external error correction required.

 Topological qubits feature increased stability and resistance to environmental noise, which means they can more readily scale and remain reliable longer.

 ## Microsoft and quantum hardware partnerships